edgio-docs/edgio-docs/src/pages/guides/performance/rules.md

     **Operator:**

     An operator determines when a request satisfies a condition by defining the relationship between a variable and a value.
-Valid operators are:
+Each operator is briefly described below.

     -   **equals:** Indicates that the value derived from the request must be an exact match to the value defined within a condition.

         A comparison will be performed against the exact value defined within the condition.
-The only exception occurs for the % symbol.
+The only exception occurs for the `%` symbol.
 This symbol represents a URL-encoded character (e.g., `%20` represents a space character).

         **Example:**

-        If you set the `Query String` condition to `\'*'\`, then only requests whose query strings contain `\'*'\` will satisfy this condition.
+        If you set the `Query String` condition to `'*'\media`, then only requests whose query string contains that exact phrase (`'*'\media`) will satisfy this condition.

     -   **does not equal:** Indicates that the value derived from the request must be different from the value defined within a condition.

         A comparison will be performed against the exact value defined within the condition.
-The only exception occurs for the % symbol.
+The only exception occurs for the `%` symbol.
 This symbol represents a URL-encoded character (e.g., `%20` represents a space character).

         **Example:**